stevedya/wealthsimple-dashboard-customizer/README.md

 If you encounter any issues, have suggestions, or need assistance, please feel free to [open an issue](https://https://github.com/stevedya/wealthsimple-dashboard-customizer/issues).
 We appreciate your feedback and will do our best to address it.

+## Development

+To compile the styles while working on the project please use this command: `npx tailwindcss -i ./css/input.css -o ./main.css --watch`

+For production releases please compile with: `npx tailwindcss -i ./css/input.css -o ./main.css --minify`

 ## License

 This extension is released under the [MIT License](https://opensource.org/licenses/MIT).